 GOBankingRates spoke to retirement planning experts to get their best tips on everything from Social Security to investing.
 Follow their advice to thrive in this next phase of your life.

 Claiming Social Security benefits too early is one of the mistakes even smart people make in retirement.
 If it’s financially possible for you to delay claiming Social Security, you can maximize your benefit by waiting until age 70 to collect.

 “Do you want to travel extensively in your golden years or finally build your dream home?
 You might benefit by delaying … Social Security benefits,” said Judith Corprew, executive vice president at Patriot Bank, N.A.

 Since you’re now living on a fixed income in retirement, it’s vital to create a budget — and stick to it.
 Otherwise, you might go bankrupt in retirement.

-“Create a realistic plan for your retirement by preparing a budget of anticipated resources and expenditures,” said Corprew.
-“Remember to [also] plan for the unexpected.
+“Create a realistic plan for your retirement by preparing a budget of anticipated resources and expenditures,” Corprew said.
+“Remember to (also) plan for the unexpected.
 Nobody wants to experience tragedy, but if you have a comprehensive plan, it will help you to weather the storm regardless of what happens.”

 3. Discuss Your Retirement Plans With Family Members

-“Oftentimes a cooperative approach will allow you to do more in retirement for less,” said Corprew.
+“Oftentimes a cooperative approach will allow you to do more in retirement for less,” Corprew said.
 “For example, if you dream of spending the cold winter months at the beach in Florida, entering into a timeshare or other form of divided ownership of vacation property with a relative could provide the vacation you want at a lower cost.”

 But make sure you don’t get suckered into a timeshare scam — this is a common retirement gotcha.